CapriRecSys/CAPRI/README.md

 - Improve unit-tests for beyound accuracy evaluations
 - Add a separate metric evaluations class for fairness
 - GridSearch for all the parameters as weighted sum
+- Making a pip package for CAPRI (release planning)